IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 ###### Table : Shapiro-Wilik test result for the metrics Average Power (w) and Total Energy (J) per search engine (the data has outliers removed)

+## Pairwise Comparisons and Effect Size
+Once normality is assessed, pairwise comparisons between search engines are performed to understand the differences in energy consumption and power usage.
+The analysis employs:

+- **Welch's t-test** for normally distributed data.
+- **Mann–Whitney U test** for non-normal data.

+Along with the significance tests (using a threshold of p < 0.05 to denote statistical significance), effect sizes are calculated to quantify the magnitude of the differences.
+Effect sizes, such as Cohen's d for normal data or rank-biserial correlations for non-normal data, provide a standardized measure to compare differences across groups.
+They help answer not just whether a difference is statistically significant, but also how large that difference is in practical terms.

+### Visualizing Effect Size and Significance

+The scatter plot visualizes the effect sizes along with the significance levels:

+- **Points with larger effect sizes** indicate more substantial differences between search engines.
+- The visualization helps to quickly identify which comparisons are both statistically significant (i.e., \(p < 0.05\)) and meaningful in magnitude.

 <!-- Effect size image -->
 <div style="margin-top: 20px;">
   <img src="../img/p1_measuring_software/g9_search_engines/effect_size_significance_scatter.jpg" style="width:90%;" alt="Effect Size Significance">
 </div>

+### Importance of the Findings

+Understanding both the statistical significance and the effect size is crucial:
+- **Statistical significance** tells us if the observed differences are unlikely to be due to chance.
+- **Effect size** reveals the practical importance of these differences.
+This dual insight is vital for making informed decisions about which search engines are more energy efficient or perform better in terms of power consumption.

+In summary, the statistical evaluation not only confirms that there are measurable differences in energy and power metrics among search engines but also highlights the extent of these differences.
+This comprehensive approach ensures that the conclusions drawn are robust and meaningful for real-world applications.